sidkshatriya/me/003-Rd-makes-significant-advances.md

 The Record & Debug Tool ([`rd`](https://github.com/sidkshatriya/rd)) is a record/replay debugger written in Rust.

-Its been been about 4 months since my last writeup on `rd`. `rd` is an effort to port the fantastic [rr](https://github.com/rr-debugger/rr) project from C/C++ to Rust.
+It's been about 4 months since my last writeup on `rd`. `rd` is an effort to port the fantastic [rr](https://github.com/rr-debugger/rr) project from C/C++ to Rust.
 Why is this a good idea?
 Why Rust?
 For that, please read some of my older posts:

 - [12 Aug 2020 - Introducing rd: A port of mozilla/rr to the Rust programming language](https://github.com/sidkshatriya/me/blob/master/001-rd-intro.md)
 - [13 Aug 2020 - rd: Why I chose Rust instead of Golang, OCaml or Dlang for the mozilla/rr debugger port](https://github.com/sidkshatriya/me/blob/master/002-why-rust.md)